 - Baking soda.

 - Caramel or dulce de leche: both work.
-You can make homemade caramel sauce or buy a jar at the grocery store, use my homemade dulce de leche, or buy dulce de leche online.
+You can make homemade caramel sauce or buy a jar at the grocery store, use my homemade dulce de leche, or buy tehm.
 Or use soft caramels such as Kraft caramels.

 - Nuts: I love walnuts or pecans, but other nuts work, like hazelnuts.

-- Oatmeal crumble: this mixture is a step short of making oatmeal cookies and it's used for both the bottom crust and top layer.
-It's just a matter of mixing the ingredients together until crumbly and can be made ahead and kept refrigerated for a day.
+- Oatmeal crumble: this mixture is a step short of making oatmeal cookies and is used for the bottom crust and top layer.
+It's just a matter of mixing the ingredients together until crumbly, and it can be made ahead and kept refrigerated for a day.

 - Chocolate layer: it's thick and added after the base is pre-baked.